Joffrey Ballet: Activities

-In 2007 Gerald Arpino retired from day-to-day operations, becoming artistic director emeritus until his death in 2009.
-In October 2007 former Joffrey dancer Ashley Wheater, assistant artistic director and ballet master for San Francisco Ballet, became the third artistic director.
+In 2007, Gerald Arpino retired from day-to-day operations, becoming artistic director emeritus until his death in 2009.
+In October 2007, former Joffrey dancer Ashley Wheater, assistant artistic director and ballet master for San Francisco Ballet, became the third artistic director.
 In 2019, the Joffery presented the world premiere of an entirely new "story ballet" based on Anna Karenina.
 Choreographed by Yuri Possokhov, the Joffrey and The Australian Ballet also commissioned from composer Ilya Demutsky a new full-length orchestral score, the first in the Joffrey's history.

 The Joffrey is located in Joffrey Tower, at 10 East Randolph Street in downtown Chicago.
-The company has an extensive touring schedule, an education program including the Joffrey Academy of Dance, Official School of The Joffrey Ballet, Community Engagement program, and collaborations with other visual and performing arts organizations.
-In 2020, the Joffrey moved from the Auditorium theater and begin a performance partnership with the Lyric Opera of Chicago.
+The company has an extensive touring schedule, an education program including the Joffrey Academy of Dance, Official School of The Joffrey Ballet [since renamed], Community Engagement program, and collaborations with other visual and performing arts organizations.
+In September 2024, the Joffrey Ballet received a $5 million dollar gift from the Grainger Foundation to support the education of young ballet dancers and the school, which had been founded in 2010, was renamed Grainger Academy of The Joffrey Ballet.

+In 2021, the Joffrey moved from the Auditorium Theater—where it had performed since 1998—to the Civic Opera House, as part of a partnership with the Lyric Opera of Chicago.

+In September of 2025, the Joffrey opened its 70th anniversary season with the U.S. premiere of Liam Scarlett’s Carmen.